oracle/weblogic-deploy-tooling/documentation/2.0/content/userguide/target_env.md

 ```
 When a domain is created or updated using a model with these tokens, the environment variable `DOMAIN_UID` should be set to the domain's UID, and secrets with corresponding names should have been created.
 For more details about using secret tokens, see [Model Tokens]({{< relref "/concepts/model#model-tokens" >}}).

-The WebLogic admin credentials use a variation of this token format.
+For some target environments, the WebLogic admin credentials use a variation of this token format.
 For example:
 ```yaml
 domainInfo:
     AdminUserName: '@@SECRET:__weblogic-credentials__:username@@'
     AdminPassword: '@@SECRET:__weblogic-credentials__:password@@'
 ```
-The token `__weblogic-credentials__` allows these attributes to reference secrets in a specific location.
+In this case, the token `__weblogic-credentials__` allows these attributes to reference secrets in a specific location.
 The `WDT_MODEL_SECRETS_NAME_DIR_PAIRS` environment variable should be set to associate `__weblogic-credentials__` to this location.
 For example:
 ```shell
 WDT_MODEL_SECRETS_NAME_DIR_PAIRS=__weblogic-credentials__=/etc/my-secrets
 ```
 For more details about using the `WDT_MODEL_SECRETS_NAME_DIR_PAIRS` environment variable, see [Model Tokens]({{< relref "/concepts/model#model-tokens" >}}) .

-In WebLogic Kubernetes Operator environments, the environment variable `DOMAIN_UID` is automatically set from the value in the domain resource file.
+In WebLogic Kubernetes Operator "Model in Image" environments, the environment variable `DOMAIN_UID` is automatically set from the value in the domain resource file.
 The variable `WDT_MODEL_SECRETS_NAME_DIR_PAIRS` is automatically set to the directory containing WebLogic admin credentials.

 #### The create secrets script